iterative/dvc.org/content/blog/2022-04-26-moving-local-experiments-to-the-cloud-with-iterative-terraform-provider.md

   machine types which are roughly the same for all supported clouds.
-For example, [l+k80](https://registry.terraform.io/providers/iterative/iterative/latest/docs/resources/task#l+k80) stands for a "Large, with (at least) 12 CPU cores, 112 GB of RAM and 2 GPU devices".
+For example, [l+k80](https://registry.terraform.io/providers/iterative/iterative/latest/docs/resources/task#l+k80) stands for a "Large, with (at least) 12 CPU cores, 112 GB of RAM and 2 NVIDIA Tesla K80 GPU devices".
 - _spot_: set the
   [spot instance price](https://aws.amazon.com/ec2/spot/pricing/).
 Here I set it to `0` to use TPI's automatic price, which should keep costs down.